Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Smart Contract**: The conditions of a classical contract (if you deliver service X to me, I will pay you amount Y.) can be programmed on a blockchain.
 Once the event is confirmed, the payment (or the pre-agreed transaction) is triggered automatically with the nice side effect of being fast and cost-efficient.

-•	**Trusted intermediaries**: These are the people we rely on to complete a transaction, e.g., banks, brokers, Uber etc. As the blockchain connects sellers and buyers directly, there is no need for any central party or trusted intermediaries.
-You might have heard: Banking without banks, insurance without insurers, contracts without lawyers, publishing without publishers, etc.
+•	**Trusted intermediaries**: These are the people we rely on to complete a transaction, e.g. banks, brokers, Uber etc. As the blockchain connects sellers and buyers directly, there is no need for any central party or trusted intermediaries.
+Have you heard about banking without banks, insurance without insurers, contracts without lawyers, publishing without publishers?

 •	**Trustless**: It was very difficult for me to comprehend why trustless might be a positive feature.
 From a blockchain perspective, this term describes that blockchain transactions can be carried out without approval from a bank, lawyer, or any other middleman.
 Even if sellers and buyers do not know each other, the blockchain algorithm ensures that the transaction will be completed.

 •	**Web3** (also «decentralized web», «fair internet», or “next-generation internet”): The concept is based on surprise surprise ;) blockchain, where the internet is a distributed network without any central player collecting, storing, and selling your data.
 Web3 “gives the power and the money back to the people.”
 Users control their own data.
 Users get paid for watching ads, for reading articles and playing games.
-Everybody can hold and transfer digital copyrights, digital currencies, digital art, etc., without the need for lawyers, banks, or authorized dealers.
+Everybody can hold and transfer digital copyrights, digital currencies, digital art, etc., without the need for lawyers, financial institutions, or authorized dealers.